 - Inflammatory bowel disease (IBD): They will need to see a specialist, take medications, and drink special formula.

 - Malabsorption: Treatment for malabsorption will depend on the underlying reason and may involve supplying any nutrients that are lost.

 Addressing these needs properly, plus proper home care can prevent the illness from worsening.
 When treated properly, it does not last long and should not pose a serious health threat.

-Check out our 10 commandments for parents when dealing with diarrhoea in kids in order to give your child the care he needs,
+Check out our 10 commandments for parents when dealing with diarrhoea in kids in order to give your child the care they need.

-1. Thou shalt recognize the signs and symptoms of diarrhoea.
+1. Thou shalt recognise the signs and symptoms of diarrhoea.

 Other symptoms include abdominal pain, cramps and bloating.